ebloc/eBlocPOA/README.md

 $ geth version|grep "Version: 1"
 Version: 1.8.15-stable
 ```

+Now you can jump to [eBloc Setup on Linux and macOS](https://github.com/ebloc/eblocPOA/blob/master/README.md#ebloc-setup-on-linux-and-macos).

 ##### Please note that to update `geth`, please enter into `go-ethereum` directory and do: